SandyWyper/SandyDotDev/src/content/projects/roman-numeral-converter/index.md

 ### JavaScript logic

 Converting from numbers to numerals is fairly straight forward.
 If **num** is greater than 1000, add **M** to an array and subtract 1000 from the num total.
 Continue down that road, join the array together and you have your conversion.
 However, for numbers larger that 4000 you can use a [Vinculum](<https://en.wikipedia.org/wiki/Vinculum_(symbol)>) which in roman numerals means that you muliply that number by 1000.
-So V(5) with an overline becomes 5000.
-For this reason, I split the answers array into 2, so that when rendering in the DOM I could add an overline to those numerals for numbers larger than 3999.
+So V(5) with an over-line becomes 5000.
+For this reason, I split the answers array into 2, so that when rendering in the DOM I could add an over-line to those numerals for numbers larger than 3999.

 ```javascript
 function switchToNumerals(num) {